LSU vs. UL Monroe NCAA Football Odds, Plays and Insights | November 20, 2021

 LSU Stats and Trends

-- In LSU's 10 games this season, it has four wins against the spread.
+- LSU has four wins against the spread in 10 games this year.

-- This season, the Tigers are winless against the spread when entering a game as a favorite of 29 points or more.

-- LSU's games this year have hit the over on three of 10 set point totals (30%).
+- LSU has gone over the point total in 30% of its opportunities this year (three times in 10 games with a set point total).

-- LSU is 2-0 against the spread and 2-0 overall this season when the team scores more than 35.4 points.
+- LSU is 2-0 against the spread and 2-0 overall this season when the team puts up more than 35.4 points.

 - Find the latest spread and moneyline odds for LSU at SISportsbook.